 There are subscription maintenance services

-Another important service they offer is snow removal.
-Owner Barnabas Uba Shakur says because townhouse owners are responsible for snow and ice removal, it's something you want to be prepared for.
+Another important service offered is snow removal.
+Townhouse owners are responsible for snow and ice removal, so it's something you want to be prepared for in advance, owner Barnabas Uba Shakur says.
 "If you call for snow removal services when the snow is in the forecast or on the ground, you are going to pay.
 Plan in the warm season to find a company for your snow removal needs."

-Uba Shakur says his team always document their work with photos and are fully insured.
+Uba Shakur says his team always documents their work with photos and are fully insured.